elgatoafk/tardis-remastered/README.md

 - **Flexibility**: Currently, you can select from 4 predefined time zones, with future updates planned to allow for the addition of new ones.

 - **Precision**: Get the exact information you need in a streamlined manner, making your workflow smoother and more effective.
+-
+- **Dark Mode**: Enjoy a smooth and eye-friendly dark mode, with a simple toggle switch to enable or disable it.

 ## Features